spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 Every strongly causal semantic interface is also weakly causal.
 Strongly causal semantic interfaces are useful in the context of the composition of system elements.
 The composition of a strongly causal system element with another system elements guarantees nice properties in the sense that the compostion is guaranteed to be a well-defined system element.
 This is explained in the following sections in more detail.

+### Causaility on a subset of channels
+Strong-causality can also concern only a subset of the output channels.
+A semantic interface $F: \overrightarrow{I}\rightarrow \wp (\overrightarrow{O})$ is called _strongly causal modulo_ $P \subseteq O$ iff it holds that $F$ is weakly causal and  $\forall t \in \mathcal{N}: \forall x,y \in \overrightarrow{I}: x \downarrow t = y \downarrow t \Rightarrow (F(x)|P) \downarrow (t +1) = (F(y)|P) \downarrow (t + 1)$.
+The requirement for weak causaility ensures that it can be realized by a system element.
+The second condition is a relaxation of the definition of strong causality.
+A semantic interface is strongly causal modulo a subset of its output channels $P$ if the outputs of the semantic interface up to time unit $t+1$ on the output channels contained in $P$ solely depend on the inputs received up to time unit $t$.
+The messages emitted via the other output channels (not contained in $P$) in a time unit $t$ may depend on the messages received in the time unit $t$.
+A semantic interface is strongly causal modulo the set of all of its output channels iff it is strongly causal.
+The more fine-grained definition of strong causality is also very useful in the context of system element composition.
+The composition of two system elements yields a well-defined system element if one of the system elements is strongly causal modulo its output channels that are the input channels of the other system element.
+In the following, this is explained in more detail.

 ## Model Elements